With a little bit of planning ahead, and using public holidays to your advantage, it’s possible to turn 24 days off into 61.

-Coming into the darker, colder months of the year, it’s nice to have something to look forward to.
-It’s also quite often a time of the year where many of us are out of annual leave days: maybe we maxxed them out on a long summer break, or are saving them for the Christmas holidays.
+Coming up to the end of January, it’s nice to have something to look forward to.
+It’s also quite often a time of the year where many of us are trying to save our annual leave days: maybe we plan on maxxing them out on a long summer break, or are saving them for the Christmas holidays.

-No matter the reason, if you’re looking ahead to next year, it’s good to know that by timing your annual leave to line up with public holidays, you can get more days off in a row, perfect for completely switching off and getting a proper break.
+No matter the reason, if you’re looking ahead to the next few months, it’s good to know that by timing your annual leave to line up with public holidays, you can get more days off in a row, perfect for completely switching off and getting a proper break.
 Here’s how.

 St Patrick’s Day

 The first opportunity of the year is St Patrick’s Day, March 17, which conveniently falls on a Thursday in 2022.
-By taking Friday 18 off as well, you gain a four-day weekend using just one day of annual leave.
+Cabinet has approved plans for an additional public holiday on 18 March and a national commemorative event.
+So, by taking Wednesday off as well, you gain a five-day weekend using just one day of annual leave.